Şemdinli: Clashes in 2012

 On 23 July 2012, Turkish security forces began a major security offensive, backed by airpower, against the PKK around Şemdinli.
 Interior minister, İdris Naim Şahin, explained that the forces were attempting to block the PKK's escape routes into northern Iraq, and that as many as 115 PKK fighters had been killed.
 Television news channel, Nergis Televizyonu (NTV), claimed that up to two thousand troops were involved in the operation.
-On 5 August 2012, PKK forces fired on a military post in the village of Gecimli, triggering clashes that killed 22 fighters, soldiers and village guards, and injuring 15 others, including five civilians.
+On 5 August 2012, PKK forces fired on a Turkish military post in the village of Gecimli, triggering clashes that killed 22 fighters, soldiers and village guards, and injuring 15 others, including five civilians.
 The military post was one of a number attacked in Hakkâri Province, although there were no reports of casualties in the other incidents.

 Population

-Population history of the municipality from 2007 to 2022:
+Population history from 1997 to 2023:

 Climate

 Şemdinli has a hot, dry-summer continental climate (Köppen: Dsa).